KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 Kubernetes is Open Source Container Orchestration Engine developed by Google.It is now managed by Cloud Native Computing Foundation(CNCF)

+## Key Concepts Terminologies

+Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+Here are some important concepts and terminologies in Kubernetes:

+- Cluster Architecture: The architectural concepts behind Kubernetes.
+- Containers: Technology for packaging an application along with its runtime dependencies.
+- Workloads: Understand Pods, the smallest deployable compute object in Kubernetes, and the higher-level abstractions that help you to run them.
+- Services, Load Balancing, and Networking: Concepts and resources behind networking in Kubernetes.
+- Storage: Ways to provide both long-term and temporary storage to Pods in your cluster.
+- Configuration: Resources that Kubernetes provides for configuring Pods.
+- Cluster Administration: Lower-level detail relevant to creating or administering a Kubernetes cluster.

 ## KUBERNETES architecture

 Kubernetes cluster is split into two parts: